 3. Specialized Knowledge of HOA Financial Management

 There is a reason why you don’t get your car’s engine repaired at a tire shop.
-Shops that work on tires require a different set of skills and equipment compared to shops that works on engines.
+Shops that work on tires require a different set of skills and equipment compared to shops that work on engines.
 The same goes for HOA and condo property management.
 The usual business financial manager is a generalist.
 They understand what they need to do to keep a company operational.

 When it comes to a specialized field such as HOA accounting, however, they may not have all the necessary skills to manage it properly.